Skip to content

 Conclusion

-Media queries aren’t dead—they are still perfect for global page layouts.
-But for individual UI elements, Container Queries are the new standard.
-Stop guessing screen sizes and start reacting to available space.
+Media queries still work for global page layouts.
+For individual UI elements, Container Queries are the better tool.
+They respond to available space, not screen dimensions.